Spotted Demon (bull)

+In 2023, Spotted Demon was ranked No. 24 on the list of the top 30 bulls in PBR history.

 Background

-Spotted Demon was born April 7, 2008.
+Spotted Demon was born on April 7, 2008.
 He is a black colored bull with distinctive white markings on his forehead and body.
 His brand number is 35.
 His breed is American Bucking Bull, and his ABBI No. is 10077592.
-He weight has fluctuated between 1650 lb to 1800 lb.
+His weight has fluctuated between 1650 lb to 1800 lb.

-Spotted Demon's sire was Playboy Skoal.
-His dam is Oakes 10.
-Playboy Skoal's sire and dam are unknown.
-Oakes 10 sire is Stray Kitty, and her dam is Oakes 322.
 Spotted Demon's sire, Playboy Skoal, was the 1990 PRCA Bucking Bull of the National Finals Rodeo (NFR) and the 1991 PRCA Reserve Bucking Bull of the Year.
-He is the sire to PBR World Finals bull Rango.
-Spotted Demon's dam, Oakes 10, is a daughter of ABBI Futurity Champion, ABBI Classic Champion, and PBR World Finals bull, Stray Kitty.
+He was also the sire to PBR World Finals bull Rango.
+Spotted Demon's dam, Oakes 10, was a daughter of ABBI Futurity Champion, ABBI Classic Champion, and PBR World Finals bull, Stray Kitty.

 Julio Moreno of Oakdale, California, and Dallas Schott of McLaughlin, South Dakota, co-own Spotted Demon, a contender for a PBR World Champion Bull title several years.
 Moreno and his wife Kindra recently moved their entire enterprise from Oakdale to Merced, California.
-They keep all of their active and retired bucking bulls on this ranch, including Bushwacker and Spotted Demon.
+They keep all of their active and retired bucking bulls on this ranch.
 Julio Moreno is most well-known for his bucking bull, Bushwacker.
-The three-time PBR World Champion bull is considered by many to be the greatest bucking bull ever and is now retired.
+The three-time PBR World Champion bull is considered by many to be the greatest bucking bull ever.

 Moreno has a very particular feeding program for the bulls.
 He also keeps them exercised by giving them an acre of dirt to play in.
 After the dirt, they run the bulls.
 In 2018, they intended for 2019 to be Spotted Demon's last year bucking.
 However, he did so well that Moreno bucked him in 2020.

 Spotted Demon is a member of the ProBullStats Hall of Fame.

 Career

-Spotted Demon bucked in both the Professional Rodeo Cowboys Association (PRCA) and Professional Bull Riders (PBR) circuits from 2012 to 2020.
+Spotted Demon bucked in both the PRCA and PBR circuits from 2012 through 2020.

 Season 2013

 Spotted Demon bucked off all of his riders this season.
 First, at the PBR Touring Pro Division (TPD) event in Livingston, Montana, he bucked off Lachlan Richardson in 5.27 seconds for a bull score of 44 points.
-Then, at the Built Ford Tough Series (BFTS) event in Grand Rapids, Michigan, he bucked off Stetson Lawrence in 3.52 seconds for a bull score of 44.5 points.
+Then, at the PBR Built Ford Tough Series (BFTS) event in Grand Rapids, Michigan, he bucked off Stetson Lawrence in 3.52 seconds for a bull score of 44.5 points.

-This season, Spotted Demon qualified for the PBR’s Built Ford Tough World Finals in Las Vegas, Nevada.
+This season, Spotted Demon qualified for the PBR's Built Ford Tough World Finals in Las Vegas, Nevada.
 His first out was bucking off Jory Markss in 7.29 seconds for a bull score of 45 points.
-Then he bucked off Ben Jones in 5.55 seconds for a bull score of 43.25 points.
+Then, he bucked off Ben Jones in 5.55 seconds for a bull score of 43.25 points.